cebartling/invest-guru/experiments/InvestGuruPrototype1/blog_posts/part1.md

 # GraphQL APIs with AWS AppSync, Lambda and DynamoDB: Part one

 This blog post is the first of a series of posts describing my experimentation with AWS AppSync, Lambda, and DynamoDB.
-I really wanted to experiment with AWS AppSync and really dig into it's support for Lambda-based resolvers.
+I really wanted to experiment with AWS AppSync and really dig into its support for Lambda-based resolvers.
 I also  wanted to ensure that everything I did was through an Infrastructure as Code (IaC) approach, so I utilized the [Serverless Framework](https://serverless.com/) for creating all of my resources on AWS.